Intermediate Ice Climbing Course in the Canadian Rockies

 We have decades of experience introducing people to the sport of ice climbing in addition to helping them progress to intermediate and advanced climbers.
 Our office in Canmore, Alberta is fully equipped with all the ice climbing gear you need to get started.

-Day 1: 7:00 am At Yamnuska Office and Local Climbing Area
+Day 1: 7:00 am At Yamnuska Classroom and Local Climbing Area

 - Welcome, introduction, goals, and agenda